danReynolds/loon/README.md

 }
 ```

-The base `Persistor` class implements synchronization and throttling of persistence operations by default, so you can just choose your storage mechanism and format.
+The base `Persistor` class implements synchronization and throttling of persistence operations by default, so you can just choose your storage mechanism.

 ## Happy coding

-Feel free to open an issue to discuss any new features or bugs.